STF1998/Desk20/report/backgroundAndMotivation.md

 ### Challenges

-Given limited resources and time restraints, the biggest challenge of this project is effectively creating an MVP (minimum viable product) that is a tool to help reduce procrastination but also raises awareness for a critical issue in water scarcity and the work Asaqua does to improve water accessibility in underdeveloped countries.
+Given limited resources and time restraints, the biggest challenge of this project has been effectively creating an MVP (minimum viable product) that is a tool to help reduce procrastination but also raises awareness for a critical issue in water scarcity and the work Asaqua does to improve water accessibility in underdeveloped countries.

-For the front-end, the biggest challenge will be building and integrating slick animations to portray the theme of water but also a visual aid as a timer.
+For the front-end, the biggest challenge has been building and integrating slick animations to portray the theme of water but also a visual aid as a timer.

-For the backend, the biggest challenge will be integrating with Facebook-API and selecting the data to be outputted on the webpage as part of the league table.
+For the backend, the biggest challenge has been integrating the Facebook-API and selecting the data to be displayed on the webpage as part of the league table.
 <br><br>

 ## Reference List